faeznizam/CleanBirthdate/README.md

-# **Age and Birthdate Calculation from IC Number**
-This repository contains a Python script that calculates the birthdate and age based on the IC (Identification Card) number in an Excel file.
-It utilizes the Google Colab platform for file upload and processing.
-The script is designed to handle IC numbers in the format "000000-00-0000".
+# **Data Cleaning using Python**
+This repository contains a Python script that clean data.
+1. Determine gender based on last digit IC number.
+2. Determine age and birthdate based on IC number.

 ## Requirements
 To run the script, you need to have the following libraries installed: